 It turns out Mikage’s home is a run-down shrine.
 She learns Mikage was the land god, and that he has been away from the shrine for 20 years.
-Onikiri and Kotetsu, the two shrine attendants, realize she has Mikage’s mark on her forehead (which she got from the kiss he gave her there); the mark shows that she is now the new land god.
+Onikiri and Kotetsu, the two shrine attendants, realize Nanami has Mikage’s mark on her forehead (which she got from the kiss he gave her there).
+The mark shows that she is now the new land god.
 The two attendants say that Nanami can stay at the shrine.
 Tomoe, a cynical and mocking fox demon who serves as the land god’s familiar, refuses to acknowledge Nanami and leaves the shrine.

 Over the course of the series, Nanami finds herself trying to navigate between being a high school student and being a land god who has the ability to see and communicate with yokai.
 Not only that, but Nanami also finds herself falling in love with Tomoe.
 Of course, it’s not just Tomoe’s gruff exterior, his past, and the belief that humans and yokai shouldn’t be romantically involved that serve as obstacles for a relationship between these two characters.
 There are other potential love interests for Nanami that are introduced into the story, such as Mizuki, another familiar that she acquires.
 When it comes to this love story, it’s Nanami who recognizes the attraction first, but it takes her a little while to truly admit it to herself and start acting on those feelings.